LEARNAcademy/syllabus/js_intermediate/04js_testing_jest.md

 https://github.com/sapegin/jest-cheat-sheet#test-structure

-### Challenges Set up
+### Jest Setup
-* Create a folder on your desktop
+- Create a new directory
-* cd into your folder
-* touch a file with the extension .test.js
+- touch a file with the extension .test.js
-* Type atom .

-From your terminal(in your project folder) type...

-* yarn init -y
-* yarn add jest

-Write your first test.
-From your terminal(make sure you are still in your project folder) type...

-* yarn jest

-Jest will run the code on that file.
-Your test will fail (Red).

-Now Build your function that satisfies your test and run yarn jest again.
-Your test should now pass!(Green)
+- cd into the directory and type the following in terminal:
+- `yarn init -y`
+- `yarn add jest`
+-  When you are ready to run your tests enter `yarn jest`
+- Follow the practice of **red-green refactor** to complete the challenges
+- Write your test and your code in the same file

-### Challenges
+## Challenges

-Use the following exercises to **write your test first**, make it fail(red), then write your function on the same file below the test and make it pass(green).
-You can put all of these challenges (tests and functions) in one file.

-1) Write the test for a function that returns "drink coffee" if you are tired and "keep working" if you are not tired.
+1. Write the test for a function that returns "drink coffee" if you are tired and "keep working" if you are not tired.
 Write the function that will make the test pass.

-2) Write the test for a function that returns "relax" if you are stressed and "keep going" if you are not stressed.
+2. Write the test for a function that returns "relax" if you are stressed and "keep going" if you are not stressed.
 Write the function that will make the test pass.

-3) Write the test for a function that returns "in budget" if a price is lower than $300.
+3. Write the test for a function that returns "in budget" if a price is lower than $300.
 Write the function that will make the test pass.

-4) Write the test for a function that takes in two arguments(numbers) and returns the smaller number.
+4. Write the test for a function that takes in two arguments(numbers) and returns the smaller number.
 Write the function that will make the test pass.

-5) Write the test for a function that takes in one argument(number) and returns whether the number is odd.
+5. Write the test for a function that takes in one argument(number) and returns whether the number is odd.
 Write the function that will make the test pass.

-6) Write the test for a function that takes in a fruit and returns yellow if the argument is banana, red if apple and purple if grape.
+6. Write the test for a function that takes in a fruit and returns yellow if the argument is banana, red if apple and purple if grape.
 Write the function that will make the test pass.

-7) Write the test for a function called Rick that returns "Morty".
+7. Write the test for a function called Rick that returns "Morty".
 Write the function that will make the test pass.

-8) Write the test for a function called greeter that takes a name as an argument and returns a greeting with that name to the screen.
+8. Write the test for a function called greeter that takes a name as an argument and returns a greeting with that name to the screen.
 Write the function that will make the test pass.

-9) Write the test for a function called oddOrEven that takes an number as an argument and logs whether the number is odd or even.
+9. Write the test for a function called oddOrEven that takes an number as an argument and logs whether the number is odd or even.
 Write the function that will make the test pass.

-10) Write the test for a function called doubler that takes an number and returns the result of the number multiplied by 2.
+10. Write the test for a function called doubler that takes an number and returns the result of the number multiplied by 2.
 Write the function that will make the test pass.

-11) Write the test for a function called multiply that takes two numbers as arguments and logs the result of one of the numbers multiplied by the other.
+11. Write the test for a function called multiply that takes two numbers as arguments and logs the result of one of the numbers multiplied by the other.
 Write the function that will make the test pass.

-12) Write the test for a function called divisibleBy that takes two numbers as arguments and returns whether the first number is evenly divisible by the second so that divisibleBy(10, 5) logs "10 is evenly divisible by 5".
+12. Write the test for a function called divisibleBy that takes two numbers as arguments and returns whether the first number is evenly divisible by the second so that divisibleBy(10, 5) logs "10 is evenly divisible by 5".
 Write the function that will make the test pass.

-13) Write the test for a function called fizzbuzz.
+13. Write the test for a function called fizzbuzz.
 If a number is a multiple of 3, replace it with the word 'fizz'.
 If a number is a multiple of five, replace it with the word 'buzz'.
 If a number is a multiple of both 3 and 5, replace it with 'fizzbuzz'.
 Write the function that will make the test pass.

 [Go to next lesson: Objects and Classes](../js_beginning/07js_objects.md)